 - Pour the thick carambola juice through a fine mesh strainer placed over a bowl.

-- Drain all the juice from the pulp.
+- Strain all the juice from the pulp.

-- Fill a _____ quart pitcher with ice.
+- Fill a large pitcher with ice.
 Pour the strained carambola juice into the pitcher.
 Fill the pitcher with the black tea.
 Stir and serve over ice.